 Polydioxanone (PDO) is used for biomedical applications, especially in cardiothoracic surgery because it is completely absorbed by hydrolysis within 4 to 6 months and does not create any scar tissue.

-Using local anesthetic, the threads are passed into the sagging facial element with a special guide needle.
+Using local anaesthetic, the threads are passed into the sagging facial element with a special guide needle.
 The threads are then able to catch on to the droopy soft-tissue and muscle of the desired area.
 Nearly all individuals feel minimal bruising or puffiness for 1-7 days.

 The Thread Lift is not painful and most individuals can return to ordinary activities with makeup the next day.
 The threads stay where they are inserted and, like all inner sutures, are typically well tolerated by the body.

-Which Areas Can Be Treated?
+What Areas Can Be Treated?

 - Upper and lower cheeksForeheads (brow lift)